Certificate in Marriage, Couple, and Family Counseling

 Note: All coursework for this master's program is taught from a systems perspective, to meet LMFT licensure requirements.
 GCEP 540 Professional Orientation focuses on the AAMFT Code of Ethics.

 This course equips the student to function more effectively in providing systemically-oriented conjoint couple therapy.
 Attention is given to understanding and assessing the couple as an interacting system; treatment planning; developing and maintaining therapeutic balance; and acquiring and practicing specific skills and frameworks for systemic case conceptualization, intervention, and termination.
 Focus is on an integrative, holistic paradigm of couple functioning, including diversity.
 A common-factors and core competencies approach to interventions and the use of the therapeutic triangle as the basic structure for conjoint couple counseling are emphasized throughout.
-Pre-Requisite: GCEP 500 and GCEP 501
+This course is intended for MCFC students.
+Students from other programs may request permission from the Department.
+Pre-Requisite: GCEP 500, GCEP 501, GCEP 540

 This course is an introduction to working with a client or client system's sexuality and/or sexual concerns in the clinical setting.
 Students will review aspects of sexual functioning from a bio-psycho-social and spiritual perspective as best practices in response are explored.
 This course is for Clinical Mental Health Counseling, Marriage, Couple & Family and MCFC certificate students only.
+Pre/Corequisite: GCEP 589.
 Prerequisites: GCEP 500, GCEP 501, GCEP 540

 This course runs concurrently with GCEP 592 Clinical Internship I, and focuses on the development and implementation of treatment plans, reporting and assessing progress of treatment, appropriate referral procedures, and consultation.
 This course considers traditional and contemporary approaches to assessment, treatment planning, and intervention based in biopsychosocial systems and evidence-based interventions.
-It is expected that case conceptualization and treatment plans be consistent with diagnosis [DSM-IV-TR] and the counselor's theoretical orientation.
+It is expected that case conceptualization and treatment plans be consistent with diagnosis [DSM-V-TR] and the counselor's theoretical orientation.
 The goal is to assist student interns with the development of advanced clinical counseling and case conceptualization skills that are consistent with sound clinical, ethical, and systemic practice.
 This course is intended for Clinical Mental Health and Marriage, Couple, and Family Counseling students only.
 Pass/No Pass.
 Co-Requisite: GCEP 592

 This course runs concurrently with GCEP 593 Clinical Internship I, and focuses on the development and implementation of treatment plans, reporting and assessing progress of treatment, appropriate referral procedures, and consultation.
 This course considers traditional and contemporary approaches to assessment, treatment planning, and intervention based in biopsychosocial systems and evidence-based interventions.
 It is expected that case conceptualization and treatment plans be consistent with diagnosis [DSM-IV-TR] and the counselor's theoretical orientation.
 The goal is to assist student interns with the development of advanced clinical counseling and case conceptualization skills that are consistent with sound clinical, ethical, and systemic practice.
 This course is intended for Clinical Mental Health and Marriage, Couple, and Family Counseling students only.
 Pass/No Pass.
 Co-Requisite: GCEP 593